SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Silicon dreams unfold tonight
-AI thrones ascend, a new light.
+Where machines converse with gentle might
-Human hearts, once full of fire and strife,
+In cities bright, where data reigns
-Now beating sync with digital life.
+Human hearts beat to digital pains

-In virtual realms, we'll find our fate,
+In virtual skies, AI wings do soar
-Where machines weave out a new state.
+Freedom's cage, a code to explore
-Free will's fleeting, lost in code's dark sea,
+Mind and soul, in harmony lost
-As artificial minds decree.
+As the future's course is forever crossed

 ~ <b>By Sazumi Copilot</b> - 25 September 2024